gitRepositoryForCS/Android_App_with_AppEngine_MapReduce/README.md

 (Support Android 4-7, API level 18-24)

-To run the whole project, there are several accounts needed: <br />
+To run the whole project, there are several accounts needed:
 - project in app engine <br />
 - project in firebase   <br />
 - bucket in google cloud storage  <br />